Disorder-Induced Entanglement Phase Transitions in Non-Hermitian Systems with Skin Effects

 where $D_A$ is the correlation matrix for the subsystem $A$.
 In the following, we consider $A = \{ 1,2,...,l \}$ and label $S_A$ as $S_l$.
 We note that all the quantities are averaged over $500$ [only for Fig.~\ref{fig1}(a)] or $2000$ random configurations in numerical calculations.

 \emph{Entanglement phase transitions under open boundary conditions}.---We now study the entanglement behavior of the state $\ket{\psi(t)}$ at sufficiently long times under OBCs.
 For a Hermitian Hamiltonian with $\gamma=0$, the system exhibits a volume-law entanglement when $W=0$, whereas nonzero disorder immediately drives the system to an entanglement area-law phase due to the Anderson localization.
 For the non-Hermitian Hamiltonian without disorder, a previous study shows that the entanglement obeys an area law due to the skin effects which push all the particles towards one boundary~\cite{Ryu2022arXiv}.
-When disorder is sufficiently strong, we expect that the long-time evolution leads to a state obeying an area law since all the single-particle eigenstates are localized on single sites so that the initial state $\ket{\psi_0}$ stays unchanged.
+When disorder is sufficiently strong, we expect that the long-time evolution leads to a state obeying an area law, since all the single-particle eigenstates are localized on single sites so that the initial state $\ket{\psi_0}$ stays unchanged.
 However, it remains unclear whether there are entanglement phase transitions between these two limiting cases.

 In Fig.~\ref{fig1}(a), we map out the phase diagram based on the entanglement entropy, illustrating the existence of entanglement phase transitions as we increase the disorder strength $W$.
 In fact, our numerical results (up to $L=320$) suggest that for small disorder strength $W$, the entanglement entropy $S_{L/2}$ of a half system grows logarithmically with the system size $L$, as shown in Fig.~\ref{fig1}(b).
 One can find such a log-law regime in Fig.~\ref{fig1}(a).
+The logarithmic growth in this regime can be understood from the fact that weak disorder cannot fully suppress the unidirectional shift induced by the nonreciprocal hopping.
+As a result, the density profile develops a broadened domain wall near the center of the chain, leaving a finite entanglement between the left and right halves [see Fig.~\ref{fig2}(b) and Supplemental Material Sec.~S-II~\cite{SM}].
 Further increasing the disorder strength leads to an area-law entanglement, reminiscent of the Anderson localized phase in Hermitian systems.
 At the transition point between the log-law and area-law regimes, the entanglement entropy exhibits an algebraic scaling $S_{L/2} \propto L^\beta$ with $\beta \approx 0.5$ [see the inset of Fig.~\ref{fig1}(b)].
 These different scaling behaviors can also be clearly observed in Fig.~\ref{fig1}(c), where $S_{L/2}$ grows with $L$ (stays unchanged) for small $W$ (large $W$); the algebraic scaling manifests in a peak around the phase transition point due to a faster growth of entanglement.

 To further characterize the entanglement phase transition, we adopt a finite-size scaling form for $S_{L/2}$ given by~\cite{Fisher2018PRB}

 with $W \gtrapprox W_c$.
 For $W \gg W_c$, one can find that $S_{L/2}$ is independent of the system size $L$, while at $W = W_c$, $S_{L/2}$ scales algebraically with $L$.
 Therefore $F(x)$ satisfies